-John McGlashan College is a Year 7-13 secondary school for boarders and dayboys in Dunedin, a long-established university city in the south of the South Island, New Zealand.
-The school is sited on the outskirts of the city in a pristine natural environment.
-It is blessed with outstanding views, expansive grounds, state-of-the-art buildings and facilities, and modern comfortable boarding houses.
+John McGlashan College is a high-performing Year 7-13 secondary school for boarders and dayboys in Dunedin, a long-established university city in New Zealand.

-The College stresses the individuality of each boy and aims to provide him with a strong foundation for life and extensive opportunities to develop his abilities.
+The college understands the individuality of each boy and we provide every student with strong foundations for life and extensive opportunities to develop his abilities.
 Over the decades, McGlashan men have become leaders in business and agriculture and in academic and professional fields.